Where this fits

 Frequently asked questions

-This page should help people understand the system, route logic, and level of support available without duplicating the flagship funnel or making unsupported claims.
-Good FAQ pages remove friction.
-Bad ones become a hiding place for unclear thinking.
+This page helps people understand the system, route logic, and level of support available without duplicating the flagship route or making unsupported claims.

 Use this page to answer predictable questions and reduce unnecessary hesitation.
 Then move people back into the route that actually fits them.